stepcode/stepcode.github.io/STEPcode.md

-All of the following standards use Parts 11 and 21 of ISO10303, which are the EXPRESS information modeling language and the ASCII data exchange format.
-Some also use Part 28, XML data exchange.
+All of the following standards use Parts 11 and 21 of ISO10303, which are the EXPRESS information modeling language and the ASCII data exchange format that STEPcode supports.
+Some also use Part 28, XML data exchange, which STEPcode does not yet support.

 -   The Industry Foundation Classes (**IFC**) are used for Building Information Modeling (BIM)